Some results on more flexible versions of Graph Motif: Using modularity

-\usebox{\propboxquatre} \begin{proof} Since $|M|=k$, observe that there are at most $2^k$ different multisets $M'$ such that $M' \subseteq M$.
+\begin{proposition} There is a parameterized algorithm for \pmogm with a time complexity of $\bigo(2^k|V|^2)$ and a space complexity of $\bigo(2^k|V|)$, where $k$ is the size of the motif and of the solution. \end{proposition} \begin{proof} Since $|M|=k$, observe that there are at most $2^k$ different multisets $M'$ such that $M' \subseteq M$.
 We first build in polynomial time the modular tree decomposition $\T(G)$ from $G$.
 We repeat the following algorithm for each node $\M$ of $\T(G)$.

 We start by testing if the set of the colors of $\M$ is exactly equal to the motif $M$.
 If it is the case, the algorithm terminates.
 Otherwise, if $\M$ is a series or parallel node, a module can be a union of its children.
 Given an arbitrary order on its $t$ children, denote by $\child(\M)[i]$ the $i$-th child of $\M$.
 We then delete all children $\M'$ of $\M$ such that $col(\M') \not \subset M$, where $col(\M')$ is the set of colors of the nodes of $\M'$.
 Indeed, such a child cannot be in a solution considering $M$.
 We note that the set of colors for each child correspond to a multiset $M' \subseteq M$.